runefriborg/pycsp/README.md

+This PyCSP implementation has been discontinued.

+Go to https://pycsp.github.io/ for other more recent implementations.

-PyCSP is a CSP library for Python that implements core CSP functionality with some extensions from pi-calculus.
+PyCSP was a CSP library for Python that implemented core CSP functionality with some extensions from pi-calculus.

-Providing:
+Provided:

 * Synchronous communication
 * Buffered channels